ahmedkidwai/Zumies-Sale-Page-Tracker/README.md

 # Zumies Sales Tracker

-> Easy to use sales page tracker for the Zumies e-commerce store
+> An Easy to use sales page tracker for the Zumies e-commerce store

-> Created because I got tired of missing sales on longboards/cruisers 🛹.
+> Created because I got tired of missing sales on longboards/cruisers 🛹

 ### Setup